-Kids enjoy playing with colors and painting faces is something that most kids would love to experiment with!
-Take skin-friendly white, blue, and red colors and paint your kid’s face by drawing the US flag or simply draw some stars.
+Kids enjoy playing with colours and painting faces is something that most kids would love to experiment with!
+Take skin-friendly white, blue, and red colours and paint your kid’s face by drawing the US flag or simply drawing some stars.

 6. Play the Patriotic Bingo

 If you are looking for some exciting and engaging 4th of July games for kids, well, Bingo can be hands down one of the toppers on the list!
 Get a tad bit experimental and design your own bingo tickets by choosing some festive-themed pictures that can be placed next to the numbers.